2021 Finnish municipal elections: Results

 Most parties, such as the Social Democratic Party, Centre Party, Green League, and the Left Alliance showed a decline in their vote share and council seats.
-The National Coalition Party had a small increase, while the biggest winner was the Finns Party, who saw major increase in vote share and council seats.
-The 14,5% they received is the highest vote share in municipal elections since the party's foundation.
+The National Coalition Party had a small increase, while the biggest winner was the Finns Party, who saw a major increase in vote share and council seats.
+The 14.5% they received is the highest vote share in municipal elections since the party's foundation.
 The party is now the largest group on at least six councils: in Hamina, Orimattila, Kihniö, Ylöjärvi, Kankaanpää and Hämeenkyrö.